CSCfi/csc-user-guide/docs/apps/julia.md

 man julia
 ```

-You can find answers to most questions relating the Julia language's features from the official [Julialang documentation](https://docs.julialang.org) or the [discourse](https://discourse.julialang.org/).
+You can find answers to most questions relating to the Julia language's features from the official [Julialang documentation](https://docs.julialang.org) or the [discourse](https://discourse.julialang.org/).
 The `Base` contains the features that are included in the Julia language.
 The standard library contains various packages that are included in the Julia installation.
 Two important packages from the standard library are the Julia REPL and Julia's package manager named Pkg.
 The package manager also has a REPL which we can access from the Julia REPL by pressing `]`.
-You can find more information about how to use Julia's package manager from the [Pkg documentation](https://pkgdocs.julialang.org/v1/).
+You can find more information about how to use Julia's package manager from the [Pkg documentation](https://pkgdocs.julialang.org/).

 ### Using environments
-Julia manages dependecies of projects using environments.
+Julia manages dependencies of projects using environments.
-An environment consists of two files, `Project.toml` and `Manifest.toml`, which specify dependecies for the environment.
+An environment consists of two files, `Project.toml` and `Manifest.toml`, which specify dependencies for the environment.
-We define project metadata, dependencies and compatibility constraints in `Project.toml` file.
+We define project metadata, dependencies, and compatibility constraints in `Project.toml` file.
 Adding or removing packages using the package manager manipulates the `Project.toml` file in the active environment.
 Furthermore, the package manager maintains a full list of dependencies in `Manifest.toml` file.
 It creates both of these files if they don't exist.
 Let's consider a Julia project structured as follows.

 ```